0

 Related Embedded Video Item Thumbnail SHARED DELIGHT: Art as Common Ground.
 A Public Lecture with Dr. Ben Quash.

-Related Embedded Video Item Thumbnail (Human) Being in a Body: On Illness, Aging, and Healing.
-A Public Lecture with Dr. Drew Leder.
+Related Embedded Video Item Thumbnail Body and Identity: Recovering Our Selves.
+A Public Lecture with Prof. Angela Franks.